xChrisMo/Exam_Grader/docs/RENDER_DEPLOYMENT_FIXES.md

 1. Clear browser cache and cookies
 2. Check that the SECRET_KEY is properly set
 3. Verify the application is using HTTPS (required for secure cookies)

+### If registration still fails:
+1. Check the Render.com logs for database connection errors
+2. Verify that the `DATABASE_URL` environment variable is set correctly
+3. Ensure the database tables are created (check the release phase logs)
+4. Try running the database initialization script manually: `python init_db.py`
+5. Check for specific error messages in the registration form

 ### If file processing fails:
 1. Check the logs for specific error messages